digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Upgrading Enums
 ~~~~~~~~~~~~~~~

-Variants and enums can be extended under SCU, either by adding
+Variants and enums can be extended using SCU, either by adding
 fields to an existing constructor, or by adding a new constructor to the
 end of the list.